aaron2012r2/cosmosR/README.md

 Basic test functions for interacting with a CosmosDB REST API using the DocumentDB protocols in R

 ### Cosmos DB Intro
-More information can be found at [Microsoft's website] [https://docs.microsoft.com/en-us/azure/cosmos-db/introduction] I wrote this specifically for a Cosmos DB using the Document DB protocol via the REST API.
+More information can be found at [Microsoft's website](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).<br />
+I wrote this specifically for a Cosmos DB using the Document DB protocol via the REST API.

 ### Getting Started